kevin-wang-cy/repo-root/reposync-root/repos/README.md

 Then copy all file in ../repos-name-org-name into the folder created in above.
 > cp -r ../repos-name-org-name ./** ./github-ibalabala

-After then you can run the sync-repo.sh to download your repos as local mirror and then put to downstream repo when necessary.
-For example:
+Then you can run below command in the .github-ibalabala to get some tips on how to get ready to start sync your repos.
-> ./sync-repo.sh
+> ./sync-repo.sh help

+When you got you .env file and ssh ids ready, you're ready to go.

 For detail please check the usage in the script itself.